 The nervous system is easily the most fundemental aspect of our health.
 Many have come to neglect and have seemingly forgotten about its impact in all areas of health and wellness.
 It’s especially popular to focus on the adrenals and endocrine system, while neglecting to acknowledge the conductor of the entire orchestra: the nervous system.
 While I wont go too in- depth on the anatomy and physiology here, I will be focusing on how we can support our bodies to repair and rejuvenate us individually and, hopefully, on collective level, too.
 This is what we are in dire need of on a mass scale.
 A disease-state known as neurasthenia permeates our society under the radar as a growing number are affected by manifestations that include anxiety, depression, insomnia, irritability, hyper-activity and things like nerve pain or neuropathy.
-Increasingly common, more severe ramifications such as numbness, unexplained itching, tingling, “burning”, or “pins and needles” sensations are surfacing ranging from seemingly “healthy” children, to well- renown adults– they’re all indicative that the nervous system needs support.
+Increasingly common, more severe ramifications such as numbness, unexplained itching, tingling, “burning”, or “pins and needles” are all indicative, in anyone that they surface in regardless of age or seeming health status, that the nervous system needs support.

 The nervous system is responsible for everything that you think, feel, and perceive.
 Any pain you have traces back to the nervous system.
 This is made evident in chiropractic practice wherein if someone’s shoulder may hurt it might actually caused by the gallbladder (an organ, very far from this part of the body and even infamous for being called an “accessory organ” by medical doctors in the event of a patient experiencing problems with it).
 The way this seemingly nonsensical relation actually works is because these two areas actually share the same nerve.
 They both innervate the T4 vertebra and therefore if one of them is inflamed, this will likely bother the other– so much so that it can even pull a vertebra out of place!